mmilad/jhson/README.md

 # Usage
 # $(function(){
-    jhson(obj); // will create an jquery element of our json obj
+### will create an jquery element of our json obj
+    jhson.ce(obj);
+    var updateObj = {
+        target: obj,
+        identifier: "searchIndex",
+        set: {
+            tag: "div",
+            html: "custom text"
+        }
+    };

+### will update our json obj and view
+    jhson.update(updateObj);            // searches the object with identifier value "searchIndex" to replace it
 # });